jido/Arcadam/README.md

 image loads the (first) link.
 If it is reduced to a link without text then clicking the image loads the link but there is no caption displayed.

+That can be used to activate a custom control with an image click.

 ### Escape character

 The backslash "\\" is used to prevent the generator from interpreting the